Building a Healthcare Management Career

-Medical and health services manager jobs are projected to grow by 20% between 2016 and 2026, a rate that’s even faster than the industry as a whole, adding more than 70,000 new jobs.† Such a fast rate of growth makes healthcare management and healthcare administration a great career choice for anyone who wants plenty of employment opportunities in an industry designed to help people.
+Medical and health services manager jobs are projected to grow by 14% between 2018 and 2028, a rate that’s even faster than the industry as a whole, adding about 1.9 million new jobs.1 Such a fast rate of growth makes healthcare management and healthcare administration a great career choice for anyone who wants plenty of employment opportunities in an industry designed to help people.

 If healthcare management sounds like a great career to you, here’s what you can do to enter the field and succeed.

 One of the best ways to gain the knowledge and skills you need to succeed in healthcare management and/or administration is to earn a BS in Healthcare Management.
 This bachelor’s degree can help you learn how to:

 Analyze macro and micro factors that impact a healthcare organization’s performance.

 - Apply foundational skills relating to fiscal evaluation and financial management.

 - Analyze effective methods for assessing quality and safety within healthcare organizations.

 - Apply planning and evaluation methods used in strategic planning, implementation, evaluation, and marketing of healthcare organizations.

 - Articulate critical issues in acute and long-term care from the perspectives of patient and practitioner.Demonstrate an understanding of how technology and legal and ethical issues impact the delivery of healthcare services.